Notes on solutions of KZ equations modulo $p^s$ and $p$-adic limit $s\to\infty$: Introduction

 \vsk.2> The sum $\sum_{k=0}^{(p^s-3)/2}$ in \eqref{4} is the truncation of the sum $\sum_{k=0}^{\infty}$ in \eqref{3}, similar to what happens in \eqref{1} and \eqref{2}.
 A new feature appears when we compare the prefactor $u_1^{-3/2}$ and the sequence of prefactors $\big(u_1^{(p^s-3)/2}\big)_{s=1}^\infty$.
 As $s\to\infty$ the sequence of prefactors $\big(u_1^{(p^s-3)/2}\big)_{s=1}^\infty$ tends $p$-adically to the prefactor $u^{-3/2}$ multiplied by a Teichmuller constant on a suitable domain in $\Z_p$, where $\Z_p$ is the ring of $p$-adic integers, see Section \ref{sec n=3 c} and Theorem \ref{thm 10.3}.

-\vsk.4> The paper is organized as follows.
+\vsk.4> {\bf 1.4.} The paper is organized as follows.
 In Section \ref{sec DE} we define our system of KZ equations.
 In Section \ref{sec2} we describe its complex solutions as hyperelliptic integrals.
 In Section \ref{sec4} we describe the $p^s$-hypergeometric solutions of our KZ equations modulo $p^s$ and define the filtered module $\mc M_{p^s}$ of all $p^s$-hypergeometric solutions.
 In Section \ref{sec5} we prove the independence of the module $\mc M_{p^s}$ from some arithmetic data involved in its definition.
 In Section \ref{sec6} we discuss the properties of the operator $\mc M_{p^s}\to \mc M_{p^s}$ of multiplication by $p$.
 In Section \ref{sec7} we calculate the coefficients of the Taylor expansion of the $p^s$-hypergeometric solutions.
 In Section \ref{sec8} we relate the operator $\mc M_{p^s}\to \mc M_{p^s}$ of multiplication by $p$ and the Cartier-Manin matrix associated with the hyperelliptic curve defined by the affine equation $y^2=(x-z_1)\cdots(x-z_n)$.
 In Section \ref{sec9} we consider one of the asymptotic zones of our KZ equations.
 Using the coordinates in that asymptotic zone we describe the $p$-adic limit of the $p^s$-hypergeometric solutions in Section \ref{sec10}.
+In Appendix \ref{appendix} we apply Dwork's theory in \cite{Dw} to the case $g=1$.
+In Section \ref{sec A12} we discuss open problems related to the case of an arbitrary $g$.

-The author thanks Masha Vlasenko for numerous clarifying remarks on basics of the $p$-adic theory of geometric differential equations and comments on the drafts of this paper.
+The author thanks Masha Vlasenko for numerous clarifying remarks on basics of the $p$-adic theory of geometric differential equations and comments on drafts of this paper.
+The author thanks Steven Sperber for collaboration on this project.
 The author thanks Pavel Etingof and Vadim Schechtman for useful discussions.